Product Design & Manufacturing (PDMC) Collection | Autodesk

 Prepare documentation for manufacturing and create high-fidelity visuals for design reviews and marketing collateral.

-Choose from a complete portfolio of powerful study types to help you optimize your design.

-Accurately calculate the cumulative effects of geometric dimensions and tolerances for models in the stackup loop.
+Accurately calculate the cumulative effects of geometric dimensions and tolerances (US site) for models in the stackup loop.

-Reduce raw material waste and optimize the use of materials in flat cutting operations.

 — JJ Johnson, Chief Operating Officer, Viewrail